 If an organization sees substantial benefits, they could designate a specific team member to lead sustainability efforts.
 “It’s definitely a benefit to have a subject matter expert to guide and coordinate efforts,” Mardock says.

 Having a point person to keep projects moving has helped U.S. Bank achieve results.
-We’ve already reduced our emissions by nearly 36 percent against our 2014 baseline.
-This is part of an effort to reduce operational greenhouse gas emissions by 40 percent by 2029, and by 60 percent by 2044.
+We've reduced our emissions by 41 percent as of year-end 2019, which means we've reached our initial reduction target ten years early.
+This is part of an effort to reduce operational greenhouse gas emissions by 40 percent by 2029, and by 60 percent by 2044, using as our 2014 baseline.

 What if your sustainability plans cost more than your current budget allows?
 Look for alternative financing options.